May 30, 2018

 Before merging with a specialist full time, make sure the need is there first in terms of patient load.
 If not, there are other options.
 Consider bringing on a specialist a few days a week or month, one who has his or her own practice location or multiple similar arrangements, using your practice as a satellite office while splitting time between multiple practices.

 Does your current practice offer the space necessary to house a specialist and the accompanying equipment, or will expanding warrant a move?
 Each new specialist has the potential to come with their own assistant and staff, not to mention the need for space to accommodate different equipment and setup.
 If a move is in the plans for expansion, consider an area that makes geographic sense for all the dentists under the same roof.

 As with any partnership, it’s important to seek out specialists who have the same practice philosophy so as to not recommend competing procedures that could potentially confuse the patient.
 Additionally, you’ll want to ensure there’s no overlap between specialists, perhaps between an oral surgeon and periodontist.
 It benefits the team when the general practitioner is versed in the different specialties being offered but does not take control of the procedures and recommendations.
 For example, while most general dentists are knowledgeable in endodontics, taking on an endodontist will allow the primary dentist to focus on general dentistry.

 The decision to go into a multispecialist practice doesn’t have to be cut and dry.
-The specialist can bring his or her own equipment, buy new, or even consider a contractual arrangement in which equipment is shared in exchange for services.
-The owner dentist could supply all bookkeeping, charting materials, and reception scheduling, while the specialist could cover the cost of any treatment incidentals, supplies such as instruments, lab procedures, even cotton balls.
+The specialist can bring his or her own equipment, buy new or even consider a contractual arrangement in which equipment is shared in exchange for services.
+The owner dentist could supply all bookkeeping, charting materials and reception scheduling, while the specialist could cover the cost of any treatment incidentals, supplies such as instruments, lab procedures and even cotton balls.